prateek3065/prateek3065/README.md

 - 🔭 I’m currently open to work.

-- 🌱 I’m a frontend developer and my major skills include **ReactJS Javascript CSS TypeScript**
+- 🌱 I’m a frontend developer and my major skills include **ReactJS Javascript TypeScript**

 - 💬 I have been woking with React for more than three years now, mainly focusing on building webApp which has optimised performance and are reusable/scalable and smooth.
 Currently I am working as a FrontEnd/ReactJS Developer in a US based company for a US B2B client handling their e-commerce website where I am exercising the above skills.